Rookout/docs/docs/breakpoints-tasks.md

 ## Rate Limiting

-Rookout set a threshold on the rate Breakpoints are invoked within a single application instance to ensure there's no perfomance degradation when accidentally setting breakpoints on hot code path.
+Rookout sets a threshold on the rate that Breakpoints are invoked within a single application instance to ensure there's no perfomance degradation when accidentally setting breakpoints on a hot code path.

 If a Breakpoint is invoked twice within the limit (set by default to *100ms*) the Breakpoint will be disabled for that application instance and it's status will be set to `Error`.